 Approximately two-thirds of European retailers’ websites can take personal information by default, to be used for marketing purposes.
 Users can opt-out, but mobile users especially may find it difficult to fathom the fine print.

 Even when registration forms are designed in keeping with business practices, any attempt to create a perfect form for a given business will fail, and that’s because of the users.
 Different users have different mindsets and varying histories of online experience.
 A form that does not present a problem for one user, may present a challenge, or even appear objectionable, to another.

-That’s why it is necessary to go beyond best-practices, usability testing and start looking at your real users with analytics.
-The analytics can provide the retailers field-after-field conversion funnels, tracks form validation errors and even auto-detects critical issues by comparing patterns among failed and successful user visits.
+That’s why it is necessary to go beyond best practices, usability testing and start looking at your real users with analytics.
+The analytics can provide the retailers field-after-field conversion funnels, tracks form validation errors, and even auto-detect critical issues by comparing patterns among failed and successful user visits.

 If not, then at least check their guidelines for form tracking which you can implement using Google Analytics or any other tool you use.